ubc-library-rc/gis-spatial-stories/content/static-maps.md

 ## Reference Maps
 Reference maps are useful to show the lay of the land, such as the geographic context surrounding your research area or area of interest.

 Reference maps can be as simple as a drop pin location, with an optional inset.
-Insets either zoom-in on a select area in order to show it in greater detail, or they zoom-out to put a select area in wider context.
+Insets either zoom-in on a select area in order to show it in greater detail, or they zoom-out to put a select area into wider geographical context.
 <img src="./reference/jr-park.jpeg" style="width:100%;">

-Reference maps can also display a single data layer, such as Vancouver Parks.
+Reference maps can display a single data layer, such as Vancouver Parks.
 <img src="./reference/reference-example.jpeg" style="width:100%">

 Or, reference maps can simply show the geography or infrastructure in a specific area.